horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrency-basics.md

 ### How Cryptocurrencies Grow

 Many people wonder why there are so many cryptocurrencies out there and why some are more popular or expensive than others.
-To give you an idea check out the rankings on [CoinMarketCap.com](https://coinmarketcap.com).

-> A size of the underlying network is what makes one cryptocurrency more valuable than the other.

 Some cryptocurrencies are unique in the way the underlying blockchain is built.
 However, since blockchains have an open code anyone can take any blockchain and launch a duplicate without much effort.

 In that regard, the duplicate won't really be any different from original substantially except for the size of the network.

+> A size of the underlying network is what makes one cryptocurrency more valuable than the other.

 A simple way to think about the size of the network is looking at the number of people interacting with the blockchain.